TYWong89/TCG/README.md

-# GATCG Deck Builder
+# GATCG
-## Welcome to the Grand Archive TCG card search, deckbuilder and collector application!
+## Welcome to the Grand Archive TCG card search, and collector application!
-### A fullstack application for Grand Archive TCG card browsing, collection management, and deck building.
+### A fullstack application for Grand Archive TCG card browsing, and collection management.

+Demo log-ins are located in api/seeds/01_users.js

 ** Frontend: ** React + Vite (/ui)